MugishaEinstein/Exploler/ExplorerGit.md

 > "Hello World" is just the beginning.

 ---
-*Written on my first day exploring GitHub — December 2008.*
+*Written on my first day exploring GitHub — December 2008.* OK